sobhan-moosavi/Trajectory_Segmentation/README.md

 | Acceleration | This shows acceleration of a vehicle in m/s^2 (a float). |
 | HeaingChange | This shows change in bearing or heading of a vehicle with respect to the previous time stamp (in degrees). |

 * `segmentation_trips.csv`: this file contains 50 trajectories, and it can be used for the segmentation task.
+This file has the same attributes as `graph_trips.csv`, unless that it has two extra columns for GPS coordinates (i.e., latitude and longitude).

 ## How to Run